microsoft/terminal/doc/specs/#2563 - closeOnExit and TerminalConnection evolution.md

 ### Application and Settings

-1. The existing `closeOnExit` profile key will be replaced with an enumerated string key supporting the following values (behaviours):
+1. The existing `closeOnExit` profile key will be replaced with an enumerated string key supporting the following values (behaviors):
     * `always` - a tab or pane hosting this profile will always be closed when the launched connection reaches a terminal state.
     * `graceful` - a tab or pane hosting this profile will be closed if and only if the launched connection reaches the `Closed` terminal state.
     * `never` - a tab or pane hosting this profile will not automatically close.